dlorp/synapse-engine/README.md

 By default, S.Y.N.A.P.S.E.
 ENGINE runs llama-server inside Docker containers, which can't access your Mac's Metal GPU framework. **Metal acceleration mode** runs llama-server processes natively on your macOS host with full GPU access.

-**NEW in v4.0:** The **Host API service** automatically manages Metal-accelerated llama-servers for you.
+**NEW in v4.0:** The **Host API service** automatically manages Metal accelerated llama-servers for you.
 No more manual terminal windows!

 **Performance Comparison:**
 - CPU-only (Docker): ~15-30 seconds per model startup, slower inference